Zamość: Architecture

 Most historic buildings are located in the Old Town, whose main distinguishing features have been retained.
 It includes the regular Great Market Square (Rynek Wielki) of 100 x 100 metres with the splendid Town Hall (Ratusz) and the so-called "Armenian houses", as well as fragments of the original fortress and fortifications, including those of the Russian occupation in the 19th century.
 (The destroyed sections of fortifications have been largely rebuilt to restore the city's appearance.)

 It is often called "the new Padua".

 Jan Zamoyski commissioned the Venetian (from Padua) architect Bernardo Morando to design the city, based upon the anthropomorphic concept.
 Its "head" was to be the Zamoyski Palace, "backbone" Grodzka Street, crossing the Great Market Square from east to west, in the direction of the palace, and with the "arms" embodied by 10 streets intersecting the main streets: Solna Street (north of the Great Market Square) and Bernardo Morando Street (south of the Great Market Square).
 In these streets, the other squares were placed: Salt Square (Rynek Solny) and Water Square (Rynek Wodny), functioning as the "internal organs" of the city whereas the bastions are the "hands and legs" for self-defence.

 The most prominent building is the Town Hall, built at the turn of the 16th and 17th centuries, following Bernardo Morando's design.
 In 1639–1651, Jan Jaroszewicz and Jan Wolff redesigned the structure.
 They enlarged the edifice and added three storeys with a high parapet.
 The façades were built in accordance with Mannerist proportions, regular divisions and excessive architectural décor.
 The 18th century witnessed the construction of a guardroom and a fan-shaped double stairway, built in front of the building.
 In 1770 a slender dome with a lantern was added to the top of the tower.

 The Town Hall stands on the north side of the Great Market Square, regarded as one of the most beautiful 16th-century squares in Europe.
 It is surrounded by a complex of arcaded houses built by the richest Zamość merchants.
-It is a square, measuring exactly 100 metres in both width and length, crossed by the two main axes of the old town.
+It is a square, measuring about 100 metres in both width and length, crossed by the two main axes of the old town.
 The 600-metre longitudinal axis goes east–west: from Bastion No. 7 to the Zamoyski Palace.
 The 400-metre crosswise axis goes north–south, linking the Great Market Square with the two smaller market squares: Solny and Wodny.